ElliottHitch/cs220todo/README.md

 python main.py
 ```

 The first time you run the application, it will open a browser window for Google authentication.
-After authenticating, a `token.json` file will be created automatically to store your access tokens.
+After authenticating, a `token.json` file will be created automatically in the `config` folder to store your access tokens.

 ### 5. Using the application